redhat-cop/openshift-migration-best-practices/planning.md

 The following is considered a high level set of items that you need to consider for a successful migration.

 #### Namespaced resources
-* Within each namespace there are some considerations around the applications and their connectivity such as whether the applications use the service network or the external routefor it's communication path between services or applicatons.
+* Within each namespace there are some considerations around the applications and their connectivity such as whether the applications use the service network or the external route for it's communication path between services or applicatons.
 An additional consideration with in the namespace is to also consider pruning your unused/unneeded resources.

 #### Non-namespaced resources